VikramShenoy97/Histology-Image-Segmentation-using-UNet/README.md

 ![Unet](https://github.com/VikramShenoy97/Histology-Image-Segmentation-using-UNet/blob/master/unet_architecture.png)

-*The UNet Architecture from the original paper by O Ronneberger et al., 2015.*
+*Fig 1.
+The UNet Architecture from the original paper by O Ronneberger et al., 2015.*

 The UNet architecture, consists of a contraction path (which is also called an Encoder) and an expanding path (which is also called a Decoder).
 This network is an end-to-end fully convolutional network, hence, the input to the network can be an image of any size.